-An email is sent to the student's W&M email address and to the authorized payer's email address (provided in eServices) that a bill has been generated and is ready for viewing.
+An email is sent to the student's W&M email address and to the authorized user's email address (provided in eServices) that a bill has been generated and is ready for viewing.
 As a reminder, it is a violation of the College’s Acceptable Use Policy to provide your password to a third party under any circumstances.
 Do not share your password to allow a third party to gain access to your account.
 Third parties may be set up as authorized users in Banner Self Service/eServices.

 Paying your eBill